 Deadheading can often bring about additional blooming.
 It’s also necessary to keep soapwort from becoming too invasive, though keeping some blooms intact for self-seeding won’t hurt anything.
 If desired, you can cut the plant back after blooming.
-It overwinters easily with a layer of mulch added, especially in cooler regions (hardy to Zone 3).
+It overwinters easily with a layer of mulch added, especially in cooler regions (hardy to USDA Plant Hardiness Zone 3).

 Homemade Soapwort Detergent

-The saponin properties found in soapwort plant is responsible for creating the bubbles that produce soap.
+The saponin properties found in soapwort plant are responsible for creating the bubbles that produce soap.
 You can easily make your own liquid soap simply by taking about twelve leafy stems and adding them to a pint of water.
 This is usually boiled for about thirty minutes and then cooled and strained.

 Alternatively, you can start out with this small, easy recipe using only a cup of crushed, loosely packed soapwort leaves and three cups of boiling water.
 Simmer for about fifteen to twenty minutes on low heat.
 Allow to cool and then strain.